What is QDA?

 How will my student's progress be monitored?

 At QDA each student is assigned an Instructional Supervisor (IS) to be the main contact for the student and their family.
-The "IS" is responsible for monitoring the students’ progress on a bi-weekly basic and communicating progress/expectations with the student and their family.
+The "IS" is responsible for monitoring the students’ progress on a bi-weekly basis and communicating progress/expectations with the student and their family.

 QDA has also invested in a new Student Information System that will allow parents/guardians to monitor progress for all of their students from one account.